 2018, mixed media, robotics, video, animation, sound

-“Deliriums” explores the space between the psyche and the body through robotic sculpture, animation, and sound.
+“Deliriums” explores the space between “matter and mind” through robotic sculpture, animation, and sound.
 I have always been interested in the ephemeral parts of things that cannot be seen like the electrons in a circuit, the music from an instrument, or the thoughts of a person.
-I am also interested in how these internal processes can manifest in physical space as movement, sound, and behavior.
+I am also interested in how these internal processes can manifest in physical space as movements, sounds, and behaviors.
 The three instruments in this documentation represent one of three personality clusters from the DSM (Diagnostic and Statistical Manual of Mental Disorders) which include Cluster A (odd, eccentric), Cluster B (dramatic erratic), Cluster C (anxious, fearful).

 I collected monologs from anonymous individuals diagnosed with personality disorders, transcribed the recordings into text and then outputted them from voice synthesizers.
 Then I created animations to help illustrate the imaginations of these “virtual souls”.
 The robotic instruments score the emotional content of their confessions.
 The animations, sound design, monologs, and robotics are all perfectly synched like the tracks of a film except you cannot experience them all at once.
 You have to move throughout the installation space and put the pieces together.